Charlotte Aviation Accident Attorneys

 Fighting to Recover Losses After a Crash

-If you believe pilot or airline negligence resulted in a crash, don’t wait to speak with an attorney as soon as possible.
+If you believe pilot or airline negligence resulted in a crash, don’t wait to speak with motor vehicle accident attorneys as soon as possible.
 It’s your right to recover your losses when those entrusted with your safety fail to honor it.
 At Price, Petho & Associates P.L.L.C., we have helped our clients recover a collective $200 million in personal injury settlements, and we have 100 years of combined legal experience.